marcelkliemannel/intellij-jvms-manager-plugin/README.md

 The plugin provides an easy-to-use UI to access detailed information about any running JVM process, like getting a thread dump, version, classloader hierarchy, and the heap space.
 In addition, the tool window provides a one-click solution to trigger the garbage collection and start the OpenJDK JVM monitoring tool.

 <img src="screenshots/jvm-actions.png" alt="JVM Actions" width="360px"/>

-## Known Limitations

-- The number of open files and read/written bytes are unavailable on newer macOS versions.
-- At least on M1 macs, the user and kernel time values may not be correct.

 ## Development